keshavmurthygunashree-cloud/keshavmurthygunashree-cloud/README.md

 I live at the intersection of **clean UI**, **smart logic**, and **shipped products**.
 Whether it's a Kotlin app, a full-stack web project, or a Pac-Man contribution graph on my GitHub — if it's worth building, it's worth building right.

 **What I'm about:**
-- 🤖 Android + Generative AI @ MindMatrix — Jetpack Compose, Firebase, Agentforce
+- 🤖 Android + Generative AI @ MindMatrix — Jetpack Compose, Agentforce
-- 🌐 Full-stack builder — React, Node.js, MongoDB, Python
+- 🌐 Full-stack builder — React, Node.js, MongoDB, Java

 <br clear="right"/>